codr4life/snabl/README.md

 ```

 ### Function
 Snabl embraces but does not mandate functional programming.
-It supports first class functions, pattern matching, cheap lambdas and tail recursion.
+It supports first class functions, pattern matching, lambdas and tail recursion.
 The following example implements a tail recursive fibonacci.

 ```
 func: my-fib<I64 I64 I64> {